If you look down here, you can see what remains of a cat we had down here. […] That cat’s not in the film. In a sense, it’s right below in the shot.

 Five minutes into the video are some hot takes from audience members who just watched a midnight screening of Eraserhead at West L.A.’s Nuart Theatre.
 You’ll be able to identify yourself with at least one of their responses, which range from “I thought it was the ultimate suspense thriller.
 I kept waiting for something to happen and it never did,” over “Uhhh…,” to “I’ve seen it 8 times, and that’s about enough.
 This time, I interpreted it as a nightmare.”

 Also appearing briefly in this interview is legendary cinematographer Frederick Elmes, who is quick to give the director all the credit.
-And apparently, David Lynch had invited John Waters, whose Pink Flamingos was screening as a midnight movie at the Nuart as well, down to the oil fields to join them for the interview as well, but it didn’t happen.
+And apparently, David Lynch had invited John Waters, whose Pink Flamingos was screening as a midnight movie at the Nuart as well, down to the oil fields to join them for the interview, but it didn’t happen.

 I wanted people that were obscure, because if you’re going into the netherworld, you don’t wanna go in with Chuck Heston.